When is Honey Safe for your Baby?

 Can My Baby Eat Baked Goods With Honey?

 The botulism spores can only be killed by the high heat which can be obtained in a pressure canner.
-The toxin (that is produced in anaerobic conditions) can only be destroyed by boiling (OSU Botulism FAQs).
+The toxin (that is produced in anaerobic conditions) can only be destroyed by boiling (WHO).
 So technically, honey is not safe for infants even in cooked form such as in baked foods like breads.
 Botulism spores will NOT be destroyed during and under household cooking methods and temperatures.

 Are Corn Syrup and Molasses Safe for Baby Under age 12 months?

 Corn syrup, and even molasses, may also contain these spores; these items are typically NOT processed and pasteurized either.
 If someone recommends corn syrup to alleviate constipation, try another method (See Infant Constipation article).
 While the incidence of botulism poisoning in infants via contaminated honey is very very rare, you should use your own judgment and comfort level when making the decision to introduce honey to your baby’s diet.

 Is Maple Syrup Safe for Baby Under age 12 months?

 Maple syrup comes directly from inside the maple tree.
 It is the sap of the maple tree that creates maple syrup and contamination with botulism is almost impossible.
 The method of making syrup from the maple sap involves intense boiling, for prolonged periods of time.
 The spores are not known to thrive under these boiling conditions.
 In fact, boiling is one of the ways that botulism spores are killed.
 The risk of botulism from maple syrup is virtually non-existent and maple syrup is considered safe.
 However, there are some pediatricians who will say that maple syrup is not good for those under 1 year of age; please be sure to ask your pediatrician about offering your baby maple syrup!